Chaim-Inje/Chess/README.md

 ## Instructions to Run the Program

-# Chess

-A Python-based chess game that works on Linux and Windows.
+Note that this project is a Python-based chess game that works on Linux and Windows.

-## Instructions to Run the Program

 1. **Clone the Repository**
    ```